The Rise of Parameter Specialization for Knowledge Storage in Large Language Models: Limitations and Future Work

 Additionally, due to GPU limitations, all the models we tested are smaller than or equal to 14B parameters, so we were unable to validate our conclusions on larger models, such as those with 35B parameters or more.

 In future work, we will progressively narrow the focus of our research to individual neurons in language models, aiming to measure and validate more precise Parameter Specialization and Parameter Superposition.
+In addition, we will extend this concept to the study of other related model architectures, including Mixture of Experts \citep{fedus2022switchtransformersscalingtrillion}, which similarly enhances model performance by specializing expert parameters, as well as Sparse Auto-Encoders \citep{huben2024sparse}, which help clarify the model's representations by leveraging a larger parameter space and mitigating the superposition of these features.